preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/index.rst

 Communities
 ============

-Use these settings go to any community site to, for example, edit settings.
+Use these settings to go to any community site to, for example, edit settings.
 You can also create a new community site from here.

 For Community sites with "Approval" as site creation mode, you use the "Pending Approval" list to approve or reject creation of a site.